How to Anonymously Report a Nursing Home

 All states and several U.S. territories were granted a long-term care ombudsman program under 1978 amendments to the OAA.

-How To Report a Nursing Home to the Local Authorities
+How To Report Nursing Home Neglect or Abuse to the Local Authorities

 You can report nursing home abuse through local authorities such as the police or your state’s Adult Protective Services (APS) branch.